Last updated on January 1st, 2020 at 05:14 pm

-You can see where listing out my SMART objectives on a scorecard focuses my attention on specific actionable items that will make it easier for me to step away from time-consuming, repetitive tasks, so that I can focus more attention to the pr and marketing of 8 Women Dream.
-Instead of working in 8 Women Dream, I can work on 8 Women Dream and set up processes to deal with the tasks that take me away from marketing.
+Writing out your goals on a SMART objective on a scorecard will focus your attention on specific actionable items that will make it easier for you to step away from time-consuming, repetitive tasks so that you can focus more attention on your big dream.
+Instead of working in your life, you can work on your life and set up processes to deal with the tasks that take you away from working on your big dream.

-It’s important to anyone dreaming big dreams to think about marketing and incorporate goals and SMART objectives into your dream strategy, because, ultimately you will have to market yourself (and your dream) to someone able to help you make your dream come true.
+It’s important to anyone dreaming big to incorporate SMART objectives into your dream achievement strategy because ultimately, you will be the one to make your dream come true.

 Instead of simply goal setting like you used to–what SMART objectives can you set this week?